About the Programme

 Qualifications, Employment, and other Criteria

 Candidates must hold a Master’s degree acquired at university level (equivalent to the FHEQ-Level 7) in architecture, landscape architecture, urban design, urban planning or related fields at the date of the submission deadline.

 The program provides funding for three years, successful applicants will be employed 100%, and will receive a doctoral student contract at ETH Zurich with monthly salaries according to the ‘standard rate’.
 For a detailed calculation of salaries please refer here.

-Residency in Zurich during the scholarship is required and adequate proficiency in English is mandatory (spoken and written).
+Residency in Zurich during the scholarship is required and adequate proficiency in English (the programme is taught in English) is mandatory (spoken and written).